BeltStack

 Help Scout is built for teams that live in email.
 The shared inbox is central; conversations, customer history, and workflows stay simple and focused.
 If you don’t need heavy live chat or many channels and prefer a clean, email-centric tool, Help Scout is an excellent fit.
 It’s easier to adopt than larger helpdesks.

-Best for customer messaging and support4.4From From ~$39/mo
+Best for customer messaging and support

 Intercom